Silicon Analysts

 By Silicon Analysts

-Nvidia's $10B Partner Calls AI Chip Strategy 'Crazy', Exposing Supply Risks
+NVIDIA Partner Calls $10B AI Chip Strategy "Crazy" — Supply Risk Analysis

 Anthropic's public criticism of its key partner, Nvidia, is not just a disagreement but a symptom of a deeply fragile AI hardware ecosystem.
 The conflict highlights the precarious balance between Nvidia's commercial imperative to sell to all markets and the national security risks perceived by leading AI labs.
 This tension is magnified by severe, structural supply constraints in advanced packaging (CoWoS) and HBM, where demand outstrips supply by an estimated 40-50%, creating a high-stakes environment for every company building on generative AI.